![]() |

 different English possibilities for translating the German word (It's

 good to have friends who lend me such things).
-The manuals were
+The manuals were written

-fully understandable for readers who don't have a $30,000 gun in front
+for readers who don't have a $30,000 gun in front of them to see how it

-of them to see how it works, and understand the fine points of what is
+works, and understand the fine points of what is in the manuals.

 The guns and equipment which I don't have are either loaned to me by other

 collectors, or I'm allowed access to them for examination and disassembly.
+I

-translations.
-Sometimes I've had to translate the German to English,
+I've had to translate the German to English, then look up the English

-then look up the English word in a World War II era English dictionary
+word in a World War II era English dictionary because that English word

-because the English word is not in common use anymore and I want to be
+is not in common use anymore and I want to be sure I get it right.
+It

-sure I get it right.
-It all takes a ridiculous amount of time.
+all takes a ridiculous amount of time.

 This is not a "type it in and hit the Translate

 button" job.
-I've tried computer translation programs, both
+I've tried computer translation programs, both online

 old manual with special vocabulary and uncommon meanings.
 The results